What Was Hillary Clinton Trying To Tell Us With Her White Pantsuit?

 ‘This can’t be another woulda, coulda, shoulda election’ — Hillary Clinton calls for all Americans to take action and make a plan to vote this November #DemConvention pic.twitter.com/uiq7Cj0VY3— NowThis (@nowthisnews) August 20, 2020

 “For four years, people have said to me, ‘I didn’t realize how dangerous he was.’
 ‘I wish I could go back and do it over.’
 ‘I should have voted.’
-This can’t be another woulda-coulda-shoulda election,” she said.
+This can’t be another woulda-coulda-shoulda election,” Clinton said in her speech, in which she supported Joe Biden and Sen. Kamala Harris, and warned Americans about the danger of a second Trump victory.

-Secretary Clinton’s 2016 loss triggered a historic wave of feminist activism and an increase in women running for office, which was highlighted in a moving montage before her speech called Women’s Suffrage to Women’s March.
-Many women on Twitter were inspired by the video and the symbolism of the pantsuit.
-After her speech, the hashtag #StillWithHer trended on Twitter.
+Secretary Clinton’s 2016 loss triggered a historic wave of feminist activism and an increase in women running for office, which were highlighted in a montage before her speech called Women’s Suffrage to Women’s March.
+Many on Twitter said they were inspired by the video and the symbolism of the pantsuit — after her speech, the hashtag #StillWithHer trended.

-Clinton also acknowledged the misogyny that Sen. Kamala Harris will face running against Trump, just as she did during her presidential campaign “I know a thing or two about the slings and arrows coming her way.
+During a night that focused on women's rights, Clinton also acknowledged the misogyny that Harris will face running against Trump, just as she did during her presidential campaign.
+“I know a thing or two about the slings and arrows coming her way.
 Kamala can handle them all,” she said.